mdpetters/enve160b/safety.md

 # Safety Protocols

 \outline{
-Prior to the start of experiments, students will need to complete the following safety training available at [https://ucrlearning.ucr.edu/](https://ucrlearning.ucr.edu/).
+Prior to the start of experiments, students will need to complete the safety training offered on through Canvas.
 Do not wait until last minute, the training process takes several days if there are access issues.

 **You will not be allowed to enter the laboratory if you have not uploaded certificates for**